Jose P. Laurel Residence

-The Jose P. Laurel Residence, also known as Villa Pacencia and Laurel Mansion, is a historic house located at 515 Shaw Boulevard in Mandaluyong, Metro Manila.
+The Jose P. Laurel Residence, also known as Villa Pacencia, Laurel Mansion, and Villar SIPAG: The Laurel House, is a historic house located at 515 Shaw Boulevard in Mandaluyong, Metro Manila.
 The three-story house was built in 1957 and was one of the three houses owned by the President of the Second Republic of the Philippines, José P. Laurel.

 In 1965, two historical markers were installed at the house entrance.
 The first marker was placed by the National Historical Commission of the Philippines in recognition of the building as the official residence of José P. Laurel.
 The second marker notes of the First Indonesian President Sukarno's stay in the mansion during a Manila Conference on August 5, 1963.

 After Laurel's death in 1959, the house was inherited by his eldest son José Jr. In the 2000s, the Laurel family sold it to Manny Villar and his wife Cynthia Villar before it was turned over to their real estate company Vista Land for the development of the surrounding Vista Shaw residential community.